TeoSean00/Job-Portal-Platform/README.md

 In production, the FastAPI server is hosted as [Python serverless functions](https://vercel.com/docs/functions/serverless-functions/runtimes/python) on Vercel.

 Automated Doc with [Swagger UI](https://fastapi.tiangolo.com/features/) has been set up under `/docs` route.

+The frontend NextJs app is routed by default to the `127.0.0.1:3000` port.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Getting Started